vulkano-rs/vulkano-www/content/guide-buffer-creation.md

 # Creating a buffer

 When using Vulkan, you will very often need for the GPU to read or write data in memory.
-In fact there isnt's much point in using the GPU otherwise, as you will need to ask it to write the results of its calculations somewhere.
+In fact there isn't much point in using the GPU otherwise, as there is nothing you can do with the results of its work except write them to memory.

-In order for the GPU to be able to access some data (either for reading, writing or both), we first need to create a ***buffer*** and put the data in it.
+In order for the GPU to be able to access some data (either for reading, writing or both), we first need to create a ***buffer*** object and put the data in it.

 ## Several kinds of buffers

-Vulkano doesn't provide a `Buffer` object which you could create with `Buffer::new`.
-Instead it provides several different structs that all represent buffers, each of these structs being optimal for a certain kind of usage.
+Vulkano does not provide a generic `Buffer` struct which you could create with `Buffer::new`.
+Instead it provides several different structs that all represent buffers, each of these structs being optimized for a certain kind of usage.
 For example if you want to continuously upload data you should use a `CpuBufferPool`, while on the other hand if you have some data that you are never going to modify you should use an `ImmutableBuffer`.

 The most simple kind of buffer that exists is the `CpuAccessibleBuffer`, which can be created like this: